ThijsTerporten/Climbing-Traveller/README.md

 #### subcribe in navbar and footer when on a different page from index.html

 Whenever I would click on the subscribe navigation it would not take me to the part of the page where you should be able to fill in the form.
 A quick google search and I was able to find a fix for this.
-Where is was using index.html/#subscribe it should've been index.html#subscribe.
+Where I was using index.html/#subscribe it should've been index.html#subscribe.
 After thinking about it this makes sense to me now, since you are searching for an ID on the same level and not in an underlying folder.

-### Implementation